 Gee, a little late, guys.

-But the reality is it is the biggest corruption scandal in the history of the country.
+But the reality is, it is the biggest corruption scandal in the history of the country.

 It's the biggest abuse of power scandal in the history of the country.

-And there have been a few of us that have been willing to go out on a limb and do real reporting and get to the truth, and a part of me should be satisfied in as much as we have corroborated everything.
+And there have been a few of us that have been willing to go out on a limb and do real reporting and get to the truth.

-Hillary broke the law, she committed felonies.
+Hillary broke the law.

-Hillary, in fact, used bleach bit to acid wash her hard drive.
+Hillary, in fact, used Bleach Bit to acid wash her hard drive.

 Saying it that way, what's the name of that stupid publication that didn't understand?

-The Hollywood reporter.
+The Hollywood Reporter.

 I don't know why you went the first time.

-What a waste of it.
+What a waste of time.

-Yeah, she did the biggest the clearest obstruction case ever.
+Yeah, she did the biggest, the clearest obstruction case ever.

-But Comey and Strzok and McCabe and Page and Loretta Lynch, all of them abuse their power because they put the fix in to save Hillary from an indictment in jail because she was the favored candidate, and then they actively purposefully went to undermine Donald Trump with lies.
+But Comey and Strzok and McCabe and Paige and Loretta Lynch, all of them abused their power because they put the fix in to save Hillary from an indictment in jail because she was the favored candidate.

 That's all true, too.